-Many products were also competent at blocking more targeted, exploit-based attacks.
-However, while some did very well in this part of the test, others were very much weaker.
+A few were particularly competent at blocking more targeted, exploit-based attacks.
+However, the majority struggled.

-False positives were not an issue for most products
+• False positives were not an issue for most products

-Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-The vast majority allowed all of the legitimate websites and applications.
+Most of the products were good at correctly classifying legitimate applications and websites.
+A slim majority allowed all of the legitimate websites and applications.